 The comprehensive examination for the M.A. in English with Emphasis on Writing Studies is administered by the candidate's examining committee.
-Traditionally, the examining committee consists of three members from the Departments of English and Writing Studies and one related field/minor examiner from outside the departments.
+Traditionally, the examining committee consists of three members from the Department of English, Linguistics, and Writing Studies and one related field/minor examiner from outside the departments.
 (Candidates offering linguistics as an internal related field or a designated minor should familiarize themselves with the description of Linguistics as an Internal Related Field or Designated Minor.)

 The comprehensive examination consists of a six-hour written portion and a one-hour oral component.

 The written exam is a three-part test taken on two days.
 There will be some choice of questions.
 They will assume the student's general familiarity with the diversity of the Writing Studies discipline, as well as detailed knowledge of the chosen works.

 Part One: Primary Text and Selected Secondary Texts (Two Hours)

 One part, lasting two hours, is based on an approved text (a literary work, critical/theoretical work, or electronic text such as a web site).
 The text must be selected and the examining committee approve it at least four weeks before the examination.
 A list of 5-8 secondary works read in conjunction with the preparation of the text is to be submitted at the same time; complete bibliographical information should be included for these works.

 A copy of the primary text and notes on the secondary texts may be used during this part of the examination.
 All other portions of the exam are closed-book.

 Part Two: Readings in Writing Studies (Three Hours)